clux/kubecon2020/source/slides.md

 notes:
 - Let's talk about what kubernetes actually provides.
+- these in particular
-- start by diving into the arguably most important file of all.
+- start by diving into the arguably most important file of all
 ---
 #### types.go: TypeMeta